 Real estate investment trusts have historically been a key option to put together large real estate deals and portfolios.
 They can be either privately or publicly traded and listed on stock exchanges.
 REITs can actually be organized as corporations or trusts.
 They differ from other options as they must pay out at least 90% of their taxable income in dividends.
 In addition, you need at least 100 members to create a REIT.
 No fewer than five people can hold more than 50% of the shares.

 Limited liability companies (LLCs) are one of the most common for structuring large investment deals.
 With an LLC, you will have managing members who will be sponsors or active organizers and investors, as well as passive capital investors who will be classified as regular members of the LLC.
-These entities offer vast amount of flexibility in how it is controlled and returns are shared, as well as in how taxes are dealt with.
+These entities offer a vast amount of flexibility in how it is controlled and returns are shared, as well as in how taxes are dealt with.

-Limited partnerships (LPs) are also a very common syndication structures for sophisticated investors.
+Limited partnerships (LPs) are also very common syndication structures for sophisticated investors.
 These include a general partner (GP) who acts as the organizer or “sponsor” and who will take care of the active investing.
-Limited partners are the passive investors who provide funding for projects.
+Limited partners are passive investors who provide funding for projects.
 Many believe partnerships have a longer and more established history and legal precedent for limiting taxes and providing truly limited protections.